| |

 Let your work/play balance skew more toward the play side for the first few weeks.

-You want school to be a fun, interesting place to be in their minds.
-Giving them a little extra freedom to choose their activities will help make build positive associations and help them feel more comfortable.
+You want school to be a fun, interesting place in their minds.
+Giving them a little extra freedom to choose their activities will help build positive associations and make them feel more comfortable.

 Let them bring in a reminder of home.